Managing your psoriasis is possible

 You deserve to feel confident in your skin, but how do you have a clear conversation with your doctor?
 Sometimes speaking up can be the hardest part.

 Be clear about your goals.
-The power to speak up, feel confident and demand the best care is within you.
+The power to speak up, feel confident and seek the best care is within you.
 Sharing your story could be your next step to feeling free from psoriasis—and possibly inspire others to do the same.